PoCInnovation/Pool2023/Software/day01/Typescript/README.md

   <strong>Example of a test</strong>
   </Summary>

-  Imagine you want to test a simple `sum` function :
+  Imagine you want to test a simple `sum` function:

   ```ts
   // sum.ts